d2l-ai/d2l-tr/chapter_multilayer-perceptrons/mlp-concise_origin.md

 ## Exercises

-1. Try adding different numbers of hidden layers.
-What setting (keeping other hyperparameters constant) works best?
+1. Try adding different numbers of hidden layers (you may also modify the learning rate).
+What setting works best?
 1. Try out different activation functions.
 Which one works best?
 1. Try different schemes for initializing the weights.
 What method works best?